zaphosting/docs/docs/vserver-linux-plesk.md

 ## Conclusion

-Congratulations, you have successfully installed and configurated Plesk!
+Congratulations, you have successfully installed and configured Plesk!
 If you have any further questions or problems, please contact our support team, who are available to help you every day!